 Since this is a process, neither group is better than the other, but someone in the group with more personal values inevitably asks me why they need to narrow down their list of core values down to their 5 most important values.

-My response is usually that it doesn’t have to be 5, but we are complex people.
-Three values are not enough to honor our complexity, and 7 to 10 is too many and makes it hard to make decision.
+Three values are not enough to honor our complexity, and 7 to 10 is too many and makes it hard to live by them.

-One of the powerful benefits of knowing our 5 most important values is that we can use them for different things like making hard decisions.
-If we have too many values then it becomes difficult to make those important decisions quickly and decisively.
+One of the most powerful benefits of knowing your 5 most important values is that you can use them for different things in life, like making important life decisions.

-How do I narrow my list of personal core values?
+How to narrow your list of personal core values

-If you are struggling to narrow down your list, there are several options for finding out what truly are your top personal core values.
+So, if you are struggling to narrow down your list, check out these 3 strategies for finding out what values truly are your top personal core values.

 1. Narrow your list of core values based on types of personal values